wsb-jstk/sample-jwt/README.md

 # sample-jwt

-Sample for JSON Web Token (JWT) with Spring Boot
+Demo for JSON Web Token (JWT) with Spring Boot